Side-by-side comparison of mold penetrating wall materials and mildew remaining on the surface of painted drywall

 • Moisture damage exists behind walls

-How to Prevent Mold and Mildew From Returning
+How to Reduce the Chance of Mold or Mildew Returning

 Preventing mold and mildew begins with controlling moisture and improving ventilation.
 Even after removal, recurring moisture can lead to repeated growth.